open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > truehist(tvec) 	#truehist gives a better histogram
 > ```
 >
-> figuretext: A simulated set of $t$-values based on data from an
+> Figure: A simulated set of $t$-values based on data from an exponential
-> exponential distribution.
+> distribution.

 ### Examples